hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 **Displaying Shapefiles using Geopandas**

-Geopandas is one of the most popular libraries for plotting shapefiles.
+A large part of geospatial visualization is made possible using libraries such as Geopandas, Shapely, matplotlib, GDAL, OGR, and descartes.
+Geopandas is perhaps one of the most popular libraries for plotting shapefiles.
 This because it only requires a few lines of code to plot a shapefile.
 I strongly recommend using Geopandas to display your shapefiles.

 To use Geopandas, first, download and install the library to your Python installation.
 Afterwards, import the library and use it in your code.